abw/badger-database-js/manual/tutorial.md

 main()
 ```

-The `run()` method is used to execute a query where we're not expecting
+The `run()` method is used to execute a query where you're not expecting
 to return any rows from the database.
-We do, however, get back some data
+However, the method does return some
-include the number of rows changed, and in the case of `INSERT` queries, the
+data include the number of rows changed, and in the case of `INSERT` queries,
-generated id for the record.
+the generated id for the record.

 Different database engines return different values here.
 For Sqlite it's
 `changes` for the number of rows affected and `lastInsertRowid` for the id